dedekharisma/software-quality-assurance-toolkit/README.md

 |<a href="https://generator.email/">Email Generator</a>   |Create temporary email address  |
 |<a href="https://chrome.google.com/webstore/detail/grammarly-grammar-checker/kbfnbcaeplbcioakkpcpgfkobkghlhen">Grammarly: Grammar Checker and Writing App</a>   |Improve your writing with Grammarly's communication assistance—including spell check, grammar check, punctuation check, and more.  |

+## Contributing

+We welcome contributions from the team to improve and expand this repository. follow our <a href="https://github.com/dedekharisma/software-quality-assurance-toolkit/blob/main/contributing.md">contribution guide</a> and please follow the guidelines below to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature/YourFeature`).
+6. Open a pull request.

-I hope this repository is helpful for you!
+We hope this repository is helpful for you!
 If you have any other questions, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.